-This security target claims EAL3 augmented with ALC_FLR.2 and ADV_SPM.1, which is seen appropriate for a well-controlled, non-hostile environment.
+This security target claims EAL4 augmented with ALC_FLR.2, which is seen appropriate for a well-controlled, non-hostile environment.
 The flaw remediation assurance component of ALC_FLR.2 has been chosen based on the manual on "Basic Robustness Environments".
-ADV_SPM.1 was added as required by the LSPP.

 8.3 TOE Summary Specification Rationale